 For someone suffering from intense snoring or nasal problems resulting in snoring, it’s commonplace to reach for an immediate, over-the-counter (OTC) remedy.
 Often, when it comes to snoring, this sort of aid comes in the form of nasal strips.
-This entry will discuss how effective nasal strips are for treating snoring, or associated conditions such as sleep apnea, and it will focus on the long-term benefits of real, effective snoring treatments, such as those offered at South Florida Sinus and Allergy Center.
+This entry will discuss how effective nasal strips are for treating snoring, or associated conditions such as sleep apnea, and it will focus on the long-term benefits of real, effective snoring treatments, such as those offered at Florida Sinus & Snoring Specialists.

 What Causes Snoring

 Though you might know what it sounds like, you might not know what’s causing your snoring.
 Before delving further into the usefulness of nasal strips and the efficacy of potential alternatives, having an underlying sense of some of the causes of excessive, abnormal snoring will provide you with a context for understanding why the usual remedies work or why they don’t.

 - Age: Aging impacts snoring because the throat muscles and tongue tend to relax more during sleep with age, generating an audible vibration during inhalation.

 - Alcohol: Alcohol is a strong muscle relaxant, causing the areas around your throat and airway to slacken during sleep and resulting in vibration when you breathe.